 First, you don’t have to start with a whole butternut squash.
 Sure, you can do that, but on a busy weeknight, it’s OK to splurge on pre-cut squash.
 You can find it in the refrigerator section of most grocery stores.

 The same thing goes for the collard greens.
 I tend to buy chopped, bagged collards instead of buying it by the bunch.
-First, of course, I love the time saving.
+First, of course, I love the time savings.
 But also, collard bunches tend to be huge!
 A bag has an amount of collards that my family can actually eat before it spoils.

 If you cook with garlic often, I also recommend investing in a garlic press.
 I don’t love unitaskers in the kitchen in general, but a garlic press is one that gets enough use to make sense to me.
 It saves so much time!